michaelahlers/scala-guide/src/main/scala/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/readme.md

 https://github.com/michaelahlers/scala-examples/blob/a013ad5fcd16106b313565dcda37051b69699966/src/main/scala-2/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/version2/UserService.scala#L3-L5

-And _almost_ same expression (note the absence of a `Wildcard` case):
+And _almost_ the same expression (note the absence of a `Wildcard` case, which we don't need anymore):

 https://github.com/michaelahlers/scala-examples/blob/a013ad5fcd16106b313565dcda37051b69699966/src/main/scala-2/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/version2/Expression.scala#L6-L12

-But now we introduce composable predicates to our request envelope, which includes a lightweight syntax for easily composing our predicates:
+But now we introduce predicates to our request envelope, which may be composed with a lightweight `implicit` syntax:

 https://github.com/michaelahlers/scala-examples/blob/a013ad5fcd16106b313565dcda37051b69699966/src/main/scala-2/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/version2/GetUsersRequest.scala#L10-L47

-With our newfound expressive capabilities, we can describe virtually any query we want, answering all sorts of questions:
+With our newfound expressive capabilities, we can describe any query we want:

 https://github.com/michaelahlers/scala-examples/blob/a013ad5fcd16106b313565dcda37051b69699966/src/main/scala-2/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/version2/UsageApp.scala#L10-L34

-Nothing extra, total flexibility, and it's drop-dead easy to use.
-Our consumers can tell us exactly what they want in perpetuity with an elegant and simple API.
+Nothing extraneous, total flexibility, and it's drop-dead easy to use.
+Our consumers can describe whatever they might need with an elegant and simple API.

-Not so fast.
+Let's think about the downsides.

 Could this enable consumers to craft expensive queries?
 Possibly.
-In the theme of a favorite trope of "preventing invalid states," we show here how additional types suggest how specific properties are indexed.
-Also, we've introduced the use of `NonEmptyList` from the widely popular [Cats][technology-typelevel-cats] library to enforce at minimum one predicate for our boolean operators.
+But, as shown, there are ways to use types to prevent that.
+Also, we've introduced the use of `NonEmptyList` from the widely popular [Cats][technology-typelevel-cats] library to enforce at minimum one predicate.

 It could at least make optimizing our most common use cases more difficult.
-We could always revisit making our request type an ADT and spelling out those optimized cases while adding another that accepts a `Predicate` as described here.
+We could go back to making the request type an ADT and spelling out those optimized cases while adding another that accepts a `Predicate` as described here.

 These are exercises for the reader.